Blue-throated bee-eater

 The blue-throated bee-eater (Merops viridis) is a species of bird in the bee-eater family.
 They are found throughout southeast Asia in subtropical or tropical mangrove forests.
 Their diet consists mostly of bees, wasps, and dragonflies.
 Blue-throated bee-eaters are small with colorful plumage consisting of a red nape, dark green wings, light green breast, and their signature blue throat.
 Juvenile plumage contain dark green head and wings and light green breasts, only developing their full plumage in adulthood.
 They have a rich variety of songs and calls, including longcalls which allow them to communicate long distances in the forest.

 Blue-throated bee-eaters practice asynchronous brooding, which means that chicks hatch at different times, often pairing with siblicide.
 Older chicks are not only larger and able to withstand larger wounds from other siblings, but also have the ability to monopolize the food they are fed by parents.
 There has been several observations of migration between islands in southeast Asia or onto mainland of Asia.
 One notable seasonal spring migration occurs from Sumatra, across the Strait of Malacca, and ending on the west coast of Malaysia.
 They also migrate from southeast Asia to breeding grounds in western China during breeding season.

 Conservation status of the blue-throated bee-eaters is of "least concern" due to their large distribution and stability of its population as of 2016.
 However, deforestation may be its biggest threat, destroying its habitat and decreasing other bird diversities.

-Taxonomy and systematics
+Taxonomy

-Blue-throated bee-eaters are part of the family Meropidae, which are the bee-eaters, including 27 other birds.
-Another alternate common name they have is the chestnut-headed bee-eater.
+The blue-throated bee-eater was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae under the current binomial name Merops viridis.
+The type locality is the Indonesian island of Java.
+The specific epithet viridis is Latin meaning "green".
+The species is monotypic: no subspecies are recognised.
+The blue-throated bee-eater was formerly considered to be conspecific with the rufous-crowned bee-eater (Merops americanus).
+An alternate common name is the chestnut-headed bee-eater.